dan046/100-days-of-code/log.md

 **Thoughts**
 Solved and resolved more exercises for this lesson.
 I decided to write out the steps to better visualize the flow and algorithm process on how each function would work and why they should be written that way.
 It's actually easier to digest and you could see the steps one by one if you go through these processes.
 It's like building a muscle memory out of the programming paradigm.

 **Link to work:** n/a

+### Day 19: August 12, 2023

+**Today's Progress**:
+JavaScript Refresher Fundamentals: Arrays - Exercises - More Exercises to Train the Programming Brain.

+1. Counting Duplicates
+2. Displaying the highest number in an array
+3. Manipulating array of objects

+Lesson - Functions in a deeper detail.

+1. Function Declaration vs. Function Expression
+2. Hoisting
+3. Arguments
+4. The ...Rest Operator
+5. Default Parameters
+6. Getters and Setters
+7. Error Handling Try and Catch Method

+**Thoughts**
+Solved and resolved more exercises for arrays and array of objects.
+Writing the steps seem to really work and does give a deeper understanding.
+Finally learned about functions.
+I realized I am using some of these methods already, I'm simply not familiar on it on a deeper and its terminologies.
+However, one thing that caught me off guard, are the lessons about the ...rest operator and getters and setters.
+It's my first time learning that the term was actually called rest when using it within the functions as parameter.

+Getters and Setters also caught me off guard, I've never really seen these methods actually get used in real life situations prior my past learning methods.
+I am not sure how modern this thing is.

+**Link to work:** n/a